Uncharted 4: A Thief's End: Critical response

 Uncharted 4: A Thief's End received "universal acclaim" according to review aggregator website Metacritic.
 It is the joint sixth-highest rated PlayStation 4 game on Metacritic.
-(Note: Uncharted 4 shares its status as sixth-highest rated PlayStation 4 game on Metacritic with Metal Gear Solid V: The Phantom Pain and Persona 5.)
-Reviewers praised the gameplay mechanics, narrative, emotional depth, visual design, and the multiplayer mode.
 IGNs Lucy O'Brien wrote that the game is "a remarkable achievement in blockbuster storytelling and graphical beauty"; GameSpots Mike Mahardy similarly named it a "breathtaking marvel of a game".
-GamesTM considered it "a masterful piece of storytelling", and Electronic Gaming Monthlys Nick Plessas declared it "a true work of art".
+GamesTM considered it "a masterful piece of storytelling", and Electronic Gaming Monthlys (EGM Nick Plessas declared it "a true work of art".

-Giant Bombs Dan Ryckert considered the game's graphics to be the best on any console, particularly praising the character details and open environments.
-Steven Hansen of Destructoid described the art direction as "stunning", while Andrew Reiner of Game Informer described the game as "a work of art".
-GamesRadars Leon Hurley praised the minute graphical details that made the game's characters feel more alive.
-GameSpots Mahardy noted that the game's cinematography, both in gameplay and during cutscenes, "amplifies the wonder of this gorgeous world".
+Giant Bombs Dan Ryckert considered the graphics the best on any console, praising the character details and open environments.
+Destructoids Steven Hansen described the art direction as "stunning" and Game Informers Andrew Reiner called the game "a work of art".
+GamesRadars Leon Hurley praised the minute graphical details that made the characters feel more alive.
+GameSpots Mahardy noted the cinematography, both in gameplay and during cutscenes, "amplifies the wonder of this gorgeous world".
 The Escapists Liz Finnegan described the game as "painfully beautiful", and Sam Loveridge of Digital Spy lauded Naughty Dog's ability to create "cleverly crafted stunning vistas".

-Griffin McElroy of Polygon felt that the game's narrative was nuanced in contrast to its predecessors.
-Destructoids Hansen praised the game's writers for bringing the narrative to a cohesive conclusion.
-Game Informers Reiner particularly appreciated the writing for Henry Avery, lauding the writers for turning his secrets into "tantalizing story material"; conversely, Ars Technicas Kyle Orland found that the enthusiasm of the characters "fails to be infectious for the player".
-Mahardy of GameSpot wrote that the game's set pieces are the best in the series and among the best in video gaming.
-Finnegan of The Escapist felt that the "action never feels unnaturally halted in order to relay relevant pieces of the story".
-Plessas of Electronic Gaming Monthly found enjoyment in the game's subtler interactions more than the overall narrative.
-Zack Handlen of The A.V.
-Club lauded the game's dramatic moments.
-Steven Burns of VideoGamer.com felt that, while the game's story was better than its predecessors, it had too much padding that slowed it down.
+Polygons Griffin McElroy found the narrative more nuanced than its predecessors.
+Destructoids Hansen praised the writers for bringing the narrative to a cohesive conclusion, Game Informers Reiner appreciated them for turning Avery's secrets into "tantalizing story material"; conversely, Ars Technicas Kyle Orland found the characters' enthusiasm uninteresting.
+GameSpots Mahardy considered the set pieces the best in the series and among the best in video gaming.
+The Escapists Finnegan felt the "action never feels unnaturally halted in order to relay relevant pieces of the story".
+EGMs Plessas found enjoyment in the subtler interactions more than the overall narrative, and The A.V.
+Clubs Zack Handlen lauded the dramatic moments.
+VideoGamer.coms Steven Burns felt the story had too much padding that slowed it down but considered it the series's best.

 Uncharted 4 was praised for taking advantage of the PlayStation 4's hardware for improved visual fidelity and more open-ended gameplay and environments.